Michael Huffington: Personal life

+LGBTQ issues

 Huffington publicly disclosed that he is bisexual in 1998.
-Since that time, Huffington has made a number of contributions to LGBT causes.
+Since that time, Huffington has made a number of contributions to LGBTQ causes.
 Later that year, he provided the initial grant that launched SOIN (Sexual Orientation Issues in the News) at the University of Southern California's Annenberg School for Communication.
-Then in 2005, Huffington helped to establish a summer fellowship program for LGBT students at Stanford University.
+Then in 2005, Huffington helped to establish a summer fellowship program for LGBTQ students at Stanford University.
 He also spoke at the National Equality March rally at the U.S. Capitol in Washington, D.C., on October 11, 2009.

-According to a 2004 Los Angeles Times interview, Huffington is celibate.
+Religion

 Huffington was raised Presbyterian, became Episcopalian at age 38, and ultimately joined the Greek Orthodox Church during his marriage to Arianna.
 Between 2007 and 2012, Huffington gave $2.5 million to establish the Huffington Ecumenical Institute at Loyola Marymount University in Los Angeles, in order to promote dialogue between the Roman Catholic and Eastern Orthodox churches.
 Concerning the institute's mission, Huffington said, "My dream is that someday I'll get to see members of the Catholic Church and the Orthodox Church be able to take communion in each other's churches."